pesterhazy/zprint-mode.el/README.md

 ## Installation

-Download zprint-mode.el and save it somewhere where emacs can find it.
+Download zprint-mode.el and save it somewhere where emacs can find it, e.g. `~/.emacs.d/lisp/`.

 You only need zprint-mode.el - the zprint graalvm binary is downloaded automagically on first run.

 You will probably need to add that directory to Emacs's load path:

 ```
+# e.g.
-(add-to-list 'load-path "<path-to-zprint-mode.el>")
+(add-to-list 'load-path "~/.emacs.d/lisp/")
 ```

 Then you will need to require the package: